 Junior in College of Nursing – Winter Quarter, 1976

-Another quarter has passed with its joys and trials and my junior year is completed!
+Another quarter has passed with its joys and trials and my junior year is completed.
 Only three quarters to go before I graduate in March 1977.
 It’s hard to believe I have completed three years of college.
 The Lord kept emphasizing to my heart again and again that His grace is sufficient and that He wants me to enjoy Him and glorify Him forever.

 God also gave me the great privilege of taking a Bible tour of Israel for ten days.
-It was truly the trip of a lifetime and helped me “Pray for the peace of Jerusalem” as it says in Psalm 122:6.
+This trip of a lifetime helped me “Pray for the peace of Jerusalem” as it says in Psalm 122:6.
 In preparing for the trip, I read many books on the modern day history of Israel.
 I highly recommend Zvi by Elwood McQuaid, which is the true story of a ten-year-old Jewish boy who survived the Holocaust and found his way to Israel and faith in the Messiah.
 He was one of the freedom fighters in 1948 and the other wars that followed. (available as an e-book or from http://www.foi.org) Our tour group had the joy of meeting one of his sons who is involved in a Bible ministry in Israel.
 Shalom.